Is 'Internet Addiction' Real?

 "If we see kids playing video games or watching YouTube videos, in our eyes it's as if they're wasting their time and not being productive," Markey says.
 "We might want them to be outside playing baseball or something, but for that generation that's their pixelated playground.
 It might not be a sign of a pathological behavior."

 Markey acknowledges it's possible to spend too much time interacting with a screen.
-But both he and Ferguson believe that spending long hours on the internet falls into the same category as other behaviors that healthy people can overindulge in — like sex, food, exercise, religion and work.
+But both he and Ferguson believe that spending long hours on the Internet falls into the same category as other behaviors that healthy people can overindulge in — like sex, food, exercise, religion and work.

 "There's no agreement about whether these pathological behavioral disorders are really the same things as substance abuse addictions," says Ferguson.
 "But in my opinion they're not comparable to, say, methamphetamine addiction or heroin addiction."